conduktor/testing-docs-archive/docs/miscellaneous/data-security.md

 Options:

 - **Redact record data:** Any record data that can be later previewed when visiting a test execution will be redacted.
-- **Redact check data:** Any data associated with a test check will be redacted when visiting a historical execution.&#x20;
+- **Redact check data:** Any data associated with a test check will be redacted when visiting a historical execution.

 ![](<../assets/image (96).png>)